Sinn Fein leadership rules out White House visit

 Ms McDonald said it is still important for the Taoiseach, Fianna Fail leader Micheal Martin, to attend as he speaks for the people of Ireland.

-She said Mr Martin must use his expected bilateral with US President Donald Trump for St Patrick’s Day to “reflect the view of the Irish people” in support of Palestine.
+She said Mr Martin must use his expected bilateral with Mr Trump for St Patrick’s Day to “reflect the view of the Irish people” in support of Palestine.

+Ms O’Neill said she recognises the positive impact that the US has had on the island of Ireland, including the Northern Ireland peace process.

+However, she said she was standing “on the side of humanity” by not travelling to the White House.